 After retiring from the partnership, his practice now focuses on pro bono matters,

 Patent Infringement Cases

-Mr. Gelernter successfully represented a well-known entertainer in a series of lawsuits, including a suit against his agent for misappropriation of the client’s funds.
+He represented a well-known entertainer in a series of lawsuits, including cases involving misappropriation of funds by the client’s business manager.

 Pro Bono Matters

-In conjunction with the Legal Aid Society of the City of New York, he has represented clients in federal courts in immigration matters, including petitions challenging orders of removal and habeas corpus proceedings for detained immigrants who were not accorded constitutionally-mandated hearings.
+In conjunction with the Legal Aid Society of the City of New York, he represented immigrants who were being detained by immigration authorities without constitutionally-mandated hearings.

 He represented an inmate on death row in Alabama in proceedings challenging the imposition of the death penalty.